so0k/katacoda-scenarios/concourse/02-tasks/02-configuring-tasks.md

 Open the file: `task_ubuntu_ls.yml`{{open}}

-First we need to specify the `platform` which is required and determines the pool of workers that the task can run against.
+First we need to specify the `platform` which is required and determines the pool of workers the task can run against.
 The base deployment provides Linux workers.
 Traditionally other options are `windows` or `darwin` depending on your workers available.

 <pre class="file" data-filename="task_ubuntu_ls.yml" data-target="replace">---
 platform: linux
 </pre>

 Next we define the base image for the containerized workspace the task will run in.
 This is done through the `image_resource` configuration.

-Defining the base image allows your task to have any prepared dependencies that it needs to run.
-Instead of installing dependencies each time while running a task you might choose to pre-bake them into an image to make your tasks run faster.
+Defining the base image allows your task to have any prepared dependencies that it needs to run pre-baked instead of installing dependencies each time running a task, thus making your tasks run faster.

-Only `type` and `source` are required for the `image_resource` configuration field.
-Concourse has very [basic requirements](https://concourse-ci.org/tasks.html#task-image-resource) for the type implementing the base image resource interface, but the reference implementation is the [`docker-image`](https://github.com/concourse/docker-image-resource) type.
-A future scenario will look into building and using your own Docker images.
+The `image_resource` configuration field only requires `type` and `source` fields.
+As for the underlying system preparing the task execution environment, concourse has very [basic requirements](https://concourse-ci.org/tasks.html#task-image-resource) and the reference implementation is the [`docker-image`](https://github.com/concourse/docker-image-resource).

 <pre class="file" data-filename="task_ubuntu_ls.yml" data-target="append">
 image_resource: